microsoft/d365bcdv/samples/Business Events/Preview/README.md

 | My Purchasing Events | Purchase order released | This business event is triggered when a purchase order is released to the internal warehouse/external logistics company, so they're ready to receive goods coming their way.
 This trigger occurs when the Release button is clicked on Purchase Order page in Business Central. |
 | My Sales Events | Sales order released | This business event is triggered when a sales order is released to the internal warehouse/external logistics company, so they're ready to pick and ship goods.
 This trigger occurs when the Release button is clicked on Sales Order page in Business Central. |

-To build and install an extension that implements those sample business events for preview, follow these steps:
+To build and install an extension that implements those sample business events for , follow these steps:
-1. Collect two AL files (*MyEventCategory.EnumExt.al* and *MyBusinessEvents.al*) from this preview folder.
+1. Collect two AL files (*MyEventCategory.EnumExt.al* and *MyBusinessEvents.al*) from this  folder.
 1. Build an extension by adding those files to your AL project in Visual Studio Code, see [Developing in AL](https://learn.microsoft.com/dynamics365/business-central/dev-itpro/developer/devenv-dev-overview).

    ![Screenshot](../../../images/adding-files-to-project.png)